new-production-institute/openlab-microfactory-wiki/src/installation.md

 Follow the menu to create your stack.
 For the resoruce monitoring system it is necessary to select:

-* NodeRed
+* Node-Red
 * Mosquitto
 * InlfuxDB2 (IMPORTAT: Make sure to select **InfluxDB2** and NOT InfluxDB)
 * Grafana
 * (Optional) Home Assistant

-Feel free to add other applicaitons/services that you might need.
+Feel free to add other applicaitons/services of your choise.

 The output of the IOTStack builder will be a docker-compose.yml file with the services you selected.

 2. Copy the templates

-We provide ready-to-use templates for collecting data from Shelly smart energy plugs, newer Prusa printters (PrusaMini, MK4, Core One, Prusa XL) as well as data aggregation flows and a sample Graphana dashboard.
+We provide ready-to-use templates for:
+* collect data from Shelly smart energy plugs
+* collect data from PrusaLink (PrusaMini, MK4, Core One, Prusa XL)
+* data aggregation flows
+* graphana dashboard

 Copy the templates from HERE to your **\IOTStack** directory.